FokkeZB/Tracker/README.md

-# Building a Geo Tracker App in Titanium
+# Building a GPS Tracker App in Titanium

 [I have big plans this summer](http://fokkezb.nl/rwanda).
 I hope to cycle 400km through Rwanda (Africa) and raise €10,000 in funds for Compassion, a children aid charity.